shaack/bootstrap-show-notification/README.md

 # bootstrap-show-notification

-A jQuery plugin wrapper around Bootstrap 4 Alerts, to show them as toasts (also called notifications) dynamically from JavaScript.
+A Bootstrap plugin for Bootstrap Alerts, to show them as toasts or notifications dynamically with JavaScript.

 ![bootstrap-show-notification Example](https://shaack.com/projekte/assets/img/bootstrap-show-notification-lg.png?v=2)